rayramsay/birbybot/slides/script.md

 ## Slide 0
 ### Building a Twitter Bot with Flickr and GCP

-Hello, what's up GDG San Francisco?
-How's everyone's DevFest going so far?
+Good morning, GDG San Francisco!

 My name is Rachel Ramsay, and today I'll be sharing what I learned while building a Twitter image bot with the Flickr API and Google Cloud Platform, particularly the Cloud Vision API.